sojeb/Github-Repository/README.md

 ## Used Libraries        Reason Used In this Project
- Jetpack Compose         Desing Showing Repository List and Details of specific Repository Navigation              Used for Fragment transitions) View Binding            For Bind views
+ Jetpack Compose         Design Showing Repository List and Details of specific Repository Navigation              Used for Fragment transitions) View Binding            For Bind views
  ViewModel               hold Repository Data for providing to UI LiveData                Observe data
- Kotlin Coroutine        Featching Server Data
+ Kotlin Coroutine        Fetching  Server Data
  Dagger2                 Dependency Injection)
  Hilt                    Dependency Injection for Android) Room Database           Save Repository Data explore from list